Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Analysis of the Singular Peaks in Figure 3

-\textbf{Main conclusion.} The inter-pulse intervals $\tau$ that lead to the singular peaks, as can be observed in Fig.~3, are denoted by $\tau_n$.
-The values of $\tau_n$ are determined only by the eigenvalues $\lambda_1$ and $\lambda_4$, not by $\lambda_2$ or $\lambda_3$.
+\textbf{Main conclusion.} The kicking intervals $\tau$ that lead to the singular peaks, as can be observed in Figure~3, are denoted by $\tau_n$.
+The values of $\tau_n$ are determined only by the eigenvalues $\lambda_1$ and $\lambda_2$, not by $\lambda_0$ or $\lambda_3$.
 These quantized values occur at

 where $n$ is a positive integer.